Billie McKay

+three Michelin-starred restaurant, The Fat Duck in the United Kingdom.
+In 2022, she returned as a fan-favourite contestant for the fourteenth series, MasterChef Australia: Fans & Favourites, and won the title for a second time, becoming the first and only contestant to win the competition twice.

 Early life

 McKay was raised on a dairy farm in Bowraville, New South Wales and attended Macksville High School.
 Prior to competing on MasterChef, she was a restaurant manager in Ballina, New South Wales.

 Career

 She is best known as the winner of the seventh series of MasterChef Australia.
 Her prizes included $250,000, an Alfa Romeo Giulietta, and a monthly column in Delicious., an Australian food magazine.
 Following the final, guest judge Heston Blumenthal offered her a job at his restaurant The Fat Duck, which she accepted.

 In 2019, McKay returned to MasterChef Australia's eleventh series as a mentor, sharing the position with season eight runner-up Matt Sinclair and the first series' runner up, Poh Ling Yeow.

 In 2022, McKay returned to compete on the show's fourteenth season, which featured a mix of returning contestants and new contenders.
 She won the title for the second time defeating Sarah Todd in the Grand Finale.